🚀 We're launching Video Optimization in beta! Read the announcement.

 Syntax: flip=<axis>

-flip will invert the image horizontally, vertically or both depending on the axis provided.
+flip will invert the image horizontally, vertically, or both, depending on the axis provided.

-bothhorizontal and verticalflip=both result
+bothhorizontal and vertical

 focus